 Several of our faculty members work to better understand and treat neuromuscular diseases and spinal cord injury.
-Particularly of note are studies that combine basic science and translational studies led by Dr. Arthur Burghes on spinal muscular atrophy, Dr. Sung Ok Yoon on spinal cord injury, and Dr. Jill Rafael-Fortney on heart defects involving muscular dystrophy.
+Particularly of note are studies that combine basic science and translational studies led by Dr. Arthur Burghes on spinal muscular atrophy and Dr. Sung Ok Yoon on spinal cord injury.

 This program will focus on signal transduction pathways, drug-receptor interactions, in vivo drug studies in experimental animals (in particular transgenic animals), the use of functional genomics to understand mechanisms of drug action and to discover novel drugs, and lastly, clinical research involving therapy of mental disorders.
 The Division of Neuropsychopharmacology (a possible joint venture between several departments including pharmacology and psychiatry) would provide an administrative structure to foster this enormously important area.
 Furthermore, it would encompass the central nervous system (CNS) focus group of the PiPGx.

 Understanding the manner of development of a disease is vitally important in developing treatment.
 Many of our faculty members research the pathogenic mechanisms of diseases, which would allow the disease to be prevented if controlled.
 Particularly of note is the laboratory of Dr. Kirk Mykytyn on the roles of primary cilia.